 TGax Editor: Change the paragraph below of this subclause as follows (#CID 24116):

-In the 6 GHz band, a STA shall not transmit a Probe Request frame to the broadcast destination address that includes a Short SSID List element with more than one(#22511) Short SSID field.
+A 6 GHz STA shall not transmit a Probe Request frame to the broadcast destination address that includes a Short SSID List element with more than one(#22511) Short SSID field.

 NOTE —In bands other than the 6 GHz band, there might be more than one Short SSID field in a Short SSID List element in a Probe Request frame to the broadcast destination address.
-A Probe Request frame does not contain more than one Short SSID List element (see Table 9-40 (Probe Request frame body)).AP behavior for fast passive scanning
+A Probe Request frame does not contain more than one Short SSID List element (see Table 9-40 (Probe Request frame body)).
+A Probe Request frame transmitted to the broadcast destination address that contains a Short SSID List element has the SSID field of the SSID element set to the SSID of a known AP or set to the one-octet value 128 if the STA does not know any SSID (see 11.1.4.3.2 (AP behaviour for fast passive scanning)). (#24116)

+AP behavior for fast passive scanning

 A 6 GHz AP that does not share the same co-located AP set as an AP operating in the 2.4 GHz band or 5 GHz band is referred to as a 6 GHz-only AP.